ava-labs/avalanchejs/README.md

 The above lines import the libraries used in the below example:

-  * slopes: Our javascript module
+  * slopes: Our javascript module.
-  * bn.js: A bignumber module use by slopes
+  * bn.js: A bignumber module use by Slopes.
-  * buffer: A Buffer library
+  * buffer: A Buffer library.
-  * BinTools: A singleton built into Slopes that is used for dealing with binary data
+  * BinTools: A singleton built into Slopes that is used for dealing with binary data.

-## Example 1 -- Managing AVM Keys
+## Example 1 &mdash; Managing AVM Keys

 Slopes comes with its own AVM Keychain.
 This keychain is used in the functions of the API, enabling them to sign using keys it's registered.
 The first step in this process is to create an instance of Slopes connected to our **AVA** Platform endpoint of choice.